ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 Instead, if the verification of the PoP evidence fails, then the AS MUST consider the access token request to be invalid.
 Also, the AS MUST consider AUTH_CRED_C to be "non confirmed" from then on, until the AS achieves again proof-of-possession of the client's private key.

-If the access token request was invalid or not authorized, the AS MUST return an error response as described in {{Section 5.8.3 of RFC9200}}.
+If the access token request was invalid or not authorized, then the AS MUST return an error response as described in {{Section 5.8.3 of RFC9200}}.

 Instead, if all verifications are successful, the AS responds as defined in {{Section 5.8.2 of RFC9200}}.
 In particular: